 We are committed to excellence in research, extension, and teaching.
-We are a diverse department with a global climate in which ideas thrive and people excel.
 Our department has been highly ranked, and our faculty have received top honors from K-State and academic professional societies, as shown on our list of faculty awards.
 We recruit excellent graduate students and mentor them to success, as highlighted on our list of student awards.
 Our graduates are successful in finding positions in academia, industry, and/or government service.

 Applications, Entry Requirements, & Funding

-Are you interested to apply?
-Further information on applying and admission requirements, due dates, graduate stipends (graduate research assistantships), can be found in our application information.
+Details on admission requirements, due dates, graduate stipends (graduate research assistantships), and more can be found in our application information.

 Office of Institutional Equity